sync-for-science/imaging/README.md

 ## Actors, Roles, and Responsibilities

+* SMART on FHIR EHR
   * Authorization Endpoint
     * Provide SMART authorization services
   * Token Introspection Endpoint
     * Support SMART on FHIR token introspection
   * Clinical FHIR Server (EHR)
     * Primary clinical information store, including Patient records, etc.
+* (New!)
+SMART on FHIR Imaging System
-* Imaging FHIR Server
+  * ImagingStudy FHIR Endpoint
     * FHIR store either containing ImagingStudy records or having the ability to fetch / generate them
-* DICOM Server
+  * DICOM WADO Endpoint
-  * Imaging data store supporting (at a minimum) WADO
+    * Imaging data store supporting (at a minimum) WADO access to fetch a study by UID
-* Client Application
+* (New!)
+Imaging Client Application
-  * Client software supporting SMART App Launch

 Note that some of actors are separated by responsibility for clarity, but this project makes no assumptions about implementation.
 For example, FHIR Imaging records may be stored in the Clinical FHIR Server, the DICOM server endpoint may be a proxy that implements the necessary WADO interface, etc..